Friedenshandler/friedenshandler.github.io/index.md

 As part of the [Summer Research and Opportunities](https://www.swarthmore.edu/summer-research-opportunities) program at Swarthmore, I am currently studying **combined arms warfare** under the generalship of Gustavus Adolphus.
 One of the specific research aims is the influence of Adolphus's use of artillery on future armies, and how Adolphus's military operations shaped the Napoleonic Wars two centuries later.

+## Educational history

+I was born in Karlskrona, Sweden in 2000, and attended primary school in Malmö.
+I moved to the US just before 9th grade, and attended Central High School, graduating with honors.
+I am currently pursuing a Bachelors of Arts degree at Swarthmore College, and plan to pursue graduate studies at the same college.

 ## Contact me:

 - Email: felix@felixstromberg.me